pre-commit/pre-commit.com/sections/new-hooks.md

 used with pre-commit.
 Each git repo can support as many languages/hooks as you want.

-The hook must exit nonzero on failure or modify files.
+The hook must exit nonzero on failure or if it modifies files.

 A git repo containing pre-commit plugins must contain a `.pre-commit-hooks.yaml` file that tells pre-commit: